-Packing and Rigging – Set up and pack your canoe for river tripping.
+- Packing and Rigging – Set up and pack your canoe for river tripping.
 This is a dry land exercise to prepare you to rig your boat for moving water and what and how to pack for weekend and multi-day camping outings.

-Canoe Care and Repair – Demonstrations and hands-on boat care and repair.
+- Canoe Care and Repair – Demonstrations and hands-on boat care and repair.

-Canoeing Cuisine – Prepare, pack, carry, and serve tasty camp meals, including tips on dutch oven cooking, dehydrating, and much more.
+- Canoeing Cuisine – Prepare, pack, carry, and serve tasty camp meals, including tips on dutch oven cooking, dehydrating, and much more.

 The club does not currently offer formal river rescue or first aid classes, although the winter pool skills classes include self-rescue techniques (see above) and an informal river safety class is occasionally scheduled during the summer.

 Non-RMCC classes are available, a few examples include:

 RMCC trips are single to multi-day outings coordinated by club members.
 The trip coordinator schedules the trip, organizes or provides information on logistics (e.g., river permits, canoe rental, camping opportunities, shuttle logistics, etc.), answers questions from prospective participants, has the final say on the roster of participants, and works with the club Trip Master to submit paperwork to the American Canoe Association following the trip.
 Periodically, the club sponsors a training session to familiarize both experienced and prospective new coordinators on the skills needed to safely and efficiently coordinate trips.
 If you are interested in being a Trip Coordinator or in coordinator instruction, contact the Trip Master.